kojix2/uing/README.md

 - The use of `finalize` is intentionally avoided in certain cases because the non-deterministic timing of memory deallocation by the GC is often incompatible with libui.
 Instead, RAII-style API is provided that automatically calls the free method upon exiting a block, relieving users of the need to call free manually.

+## Limitations

+libui-ng is an excellent library, but supporting three platforms comes with some notable limitations:

+1. Image display is not supported.
+While tables can display images, the image sizes vary across platforms.
+(It is possible to display videos in areas using libmpv though.)

+2. Grid layout is broken on macOS.

+3. Precise widget positioning is not possible.
+Control placement is intentionally coarse and cannot be specified numerically.
+This is likely an intentional constraint to ensure consistent behavior across all three platforms.

 ## Windows Setup

 ### Hide Console Window